misener/GRTTWaK-website/support.md

 ## How do I change/manage/cancel my patronage?

 Simply [sign in to your Memberful account](https://grttwak.memberful.com/account) using the email address and password you used when you signed up.
+To cancel, click *Subscriptions* then *Turn off auto-renewal*.
 If you run into trouble, [email Dan](mailto:dan@grownupsreadthingstheywroteaskids.com).

 ***